Slide 1

 Year-by-Year

 1ST YEAR: Introduction to the formal language of color.
 This is a color boot-camp for all levels.
 Students will complete a series of guided exercises that focus on a clear understanding of color as Value, Temperature, and Intensity.
 Students will create a lexicon of color charts alongside their coursework.
-Students will receive weekly feedback from Instructors and an individual portfolio review with the Director.
+Students will receive weekly feedback from Instructors.

 Teaching Artists